 Step 2: Then, split your hair in the middle, with a line going from the forehead to the nape of your neck.

 Step 3: Tuck one of the sides in a bun and begin braiding the other.

-Step 4: Start braiding splitting three strands close to the forehead, pulling them back, as shown in the image below.
+Step 4: Start braiding, splitting three strands close to the forehead, and pulling them back, as shown in the image below.